Shawn Paul Humphries: Execution

-He was executed on December 2, 2005 by lethal injection, in the 1001st execution since the Gregg v.
+Humphries was executed on December 2, 2005, by lethal injection, in the 1001st execution since the Gregg v.
 Georgia decision in 1976.

 His final statement was read before the execution by his lawyer.
 The one-and-a-half-page handwritten statement said in part:

-[…]I hope that my execution brings the Smith family some peace.
+"I hope that my execution brings the Smith family some peace.
 But now I want to say something to everyone who supports this or any execution.
-We are all sinners, so what gives you the right as a sinner to take away a gift that God gave.[…]
+We are all sinners, so what gives you the right as a sinner to take away a gift that God gave?"

 He also mouthed the words "I'm sorry" while looking at Kathy Carpenter, one of Smith's sisters.
-After the execution, she described those words as the "greatest gift that I could have ever received".
+When the woman nodded, a tear appeared to roll down his cheek.
+After the execution, Kathy Carpenter described those words as the "greatest gift that I could have ever received" and said she gave forgave Humphries.

 His last meal consisted of a McDonald's hamburger, french fries, broccoli and cheese, and oat cereal.